kishiyamat/ntu-ut-ling-vwp/README.md

 So, what we need to do is
 1. making sub-data.frames (subset) defined by
-    1. Paticipant(we don't want to lose this info)
+    1. Participant(we don't want to lose this info)
     1. Segment(we don't want to lose this info)
     1. FixationIndex
     1. GazeEventType